nilenso/wscljs/README.md

 And open your browser in `resources/public/index.html`.
 You will not get live reloading, nor a REPL.

+## Usage

+    (require '[wscljs.client :as ws]

+To create a new websocket connection:

+    (def socket (ws/create "ws://...." handlers))

+where handlers is a map containing handler functions mapped to the following keys:

+- `:on-open`    => called when opening a socket connection
+- `:on-message` => called when recieving message on the socket
+- `:on-close`   => called when closing a socket connection

+To send data over the socket, do:

+    (ws/send socket data encoding)

+The available encodings are `identity` (raw/no encoding) and `json`

+After you're done, close the socket using:

+    (ws/close socket)

 ## Testing

 To run the tests, do